-When mailing a payment, please send it out ten business days prior to due date to allow the payments to arrive on time.
-Payments should indicate the student's name and purpose (Rent, Tuition, etc.).
+Payments by mail should be sent at least ten business days prior to the due to allow for the payment to arrive on time.
+Payments should include the student's name.
 Acceptable forms of payment include:

 Cashier's checks

 Ministry checks

 Money orders

 Cash (Please do not mail cash payments.)

 We do not accept Personal checks